Skip to content

 MaxPerPlayer = 5, -- Max simultaneously-installed skimmers per character.

-InstallItem = 'skimmer', -- Consumed at install.
+InstallItem = 'skimmer', -- Consumed at install; returned (with durability) on manual detach.

 Parcel theft (parceltheft.lua) defines porch spawn Locations - append a row and it's picked up on next restart: